SoniEx2/IRCChannels/#soni.md

 Channel Rules for #Soni @ EsperNet
 ==================================

-There are 2 main rules:
+There are 3 main rules:

 1. Respect everyone
 2. Get others to follow this
+3. Respect network staff/rules

 ###Examples: